Using Plugins 2 - The sync Plugin

 const client = new Client(config);

-Finally, let's add a bit code code to display the current reference time as estimated by the client, alongside it's local time:
+Finally, let's add a bit of code to display the current reference time as estimated by the client, alongside its local time:

 await client.start();